 - Compared to Term Life Insurance, the premiums are very expensive (roughly 10x to 15x higher).
-This means that you will have less money to save and invest on your own.
-This is money that you won’t be able to use while you are alive.

 - Terminating or surrendering a whole life policy can be very costly.

 - Whole life insurance is permanent, so you could end up paying for it even once you no longer need it.
-Remember, this is like paying for boat insurance even after you’ve sold your boat.
-It could be a big waste of your money.

 Additionally, the premiums for term life insurance are significantly lower than for whole life insurance.
 To see an example comparison in the premiums, we created the table below to highlight the price comparison for a healthy 29-year-old male.